New Employees Safety Talk

 Safeguards for New Employees

-- Training- Even if a new employee has many years of experience on the job at another company they still need comprehensive training on their job at the new company, jobsite, and the company’s expectations.
+- Training- Even if a new employee has many years of experience on the job at another company, they still need comprehensive training.
+The training should cover general information about the job site, how to complete work tasks, hazards of the work, and the company’s safety procedures at a minimum.

 - What are significant hazards for a new employee on this job?